TroyWilliams3687/documentos/en/documents/yaml_configuration.md

     - OPTIONAL
     - The name of the plugin to use to create the table of contents.
 A different plugin can be used for each LST file defined in the toc section.
     - Defaults to `TOC` which is a basic table of contents.

-- `ignore_toc`
-    - OPTIONAL
-    - A list of files in the documents folder to ignore when creating a table of contents.
-    - The path of each file should be relative to the documents folder, the `path` keyword.

 ## Templates - Section